DoctorWkt/TTL_TicTacToe/journal.md

 move oddities will go away.
 I have a single LED/resistor with me and I've just checked that both the win and tie LEDs light up with the 0V values from the demux.
 That's excellent news.

+## Thu 20 Jun 13:51:21 AEST 2019

+I found it.
+The user move wire for position 5 was wired to the wrong pin on the flip-flop.
+It's fixed.
+Now a reset keeps all positions off, and the board seems to be playing a sensible game.
+Later, I'll fix up the LED resistors and put in a green tie LED as well as the red win LED.
+Then I'll do a video for Youtube.
+Success!